ace-wenger/dissertation_paper3/README.md

 # Working title: *Explaining Heterogeneity in Science Education Research - Comparing machine learning models with a priori meta-regression models*

-This project was completed as part of my dissertation for a Ph.D. in Science Education at Western Michigan University.
+This project is part of my dissertation for a Ph.D. in Science Education at Western Michigan University.
 My committee chair is Dr. William Cobern with Dr. Betty Adams and Dr. Ya Zhang serving as committee members.

 > [!NOTE]